oddnetworks/oddworks/lib/stores/README.md

 ### Initialization
 Requiring a store must return a factory function.
 Calling that function will initialize the store and return a Promise for an Object with at least a `.name` String attribute, but may include other attributes as well.

-The factory function for a store accepts two arguments:
+The factory function for a store requires two arguments:

 * bus - An implementation of an [Oddcast Message Bus](https://github.com/oddnetworks/oddcast)
 * options - An Object hash of options